California

 CA DRE #01212512 | 15+ years experience

-Buying in California can be a smart long-term move, but it is not automatically better than renting.
-With high home prices, higher insurance costs, property taxes, and mortgage rates still elevated, the right answer usually comes down to time, payment comfort, and how stable your plans are.
+Buying in California can be a smart long-term move, but it's not automatically better than renting.
+With high home prices, rising insurance costs, property taxes, and mortgage rates still elevated, the right answer usually comes down to time, payment comfort, and how stable your plans are.

 When buying usually makes sense

-Buying tends to work best when you are planning to stay put and you can handle the full monthly cost without feeling stretched.
+Buying tends to work best when you're planning to stay put and can handle the full monthly cost without feeling stretched.

 • You expect to stay at least 5-7 years.
 California closing costs, moving costs, and resale costs are too high for a short stay.